parkpfaf76/golang-of-life/README.md

 - play/pause
 - next state calculations for grid
-- rules for cells to abide for state update
+- manages rules for cells to abide for state update

 ### Classes